PauseAI/pauseai-website/src/posts/action.md

 ### If you work in AI

+- **Don't work towards superintelligence**.
+If you have some cool idea on how we can make AI systems 10x faster, please don't build it / spread it / talk about it.
+We need to slow down AI development, not speed it up.
 - **Talk to your management and colleagues** about the risks.
 Get them to take an institutional position on this.
 - **Hold a seminar** on AI safety at your workplace.
 Check out the [videos](/learn#videos) for inspiration.
 - **Sign** the [open letter](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).